 My little sister and I were having a texting marathon the other day.
 We were talking food, because that’s what families do.
 She was telling me the menu she was preparing for a ‘thank you’ party they were throwing for their local friends.

 I was chatting about my Roasted Fall Vegetables and Italian Sausage Sheet Pan Meal which contains beaucoup butternut squash.
-She texted me: “Did you know you can cook a whole squash by itself in a crockpot while you’re at work all day?
+She texted me: “Did you know you can cook a butternut squash by itself in a crockpot while you’re at work all day?
 New favorite meal.”

 Excuse me, what?
 I texted back questions about “Do I jab it?”
 “Do I halve it?”
 “Do I do anything to it?”
 She said, “No!
 Just put it in there, cover it, and cook it.”